-The Hymn relevant yesterday and today
+The Hymn Relevant Yesterday and Today

-Perhaps you’re heading to work and remember you left the report on the table at home, so you rush through the already slow traffic back to the house.
-Now in full recognition of our senses as the coffee, you may have had, has kicked in.
-It has already allowed for your heart rate to increase waking you to the routine of our day.
-But it has happened, Life!
-You’re now impatient with the older couple in the vehicle in front of you that are heading to their doctor’s appointment hours ahead of schedule so they will not be late.
+Perhaps ’you’re heading to work and remember you left the report on the table at home, so you rush through the already slow traffic back to the house.
+Now in full recognition of our senses as the coffee you may have had, has kicked in.
+It has already allowed for your heart rate to increase, waking you to the routine of your day.
+But it has happened, life! ’You’re now impatient with the older couple in the vehicle in front of you that are heading to the doctor’s appointment hours ahead of schedule so they will not be late.

-After our mistake, we want to reel the line we have just cast, but there are snags.
+After our mistake, we want to reel the line just cast, but there are snags.
 I know that at times that line can get caught on a tree or root that may pull us down for a bit.
 I also know God has the power to release the snag.
 He can cut you free no matter how tangled up things can become.
-His timing for this may cause a bit of confusion.
+His timing for this may cause confusion.
 Try to be comforted as He is working with us in these moments.

-This is just as important as He uses our cracks to seek the repair time.
+Brokenness is just as important as He uses our cracks to seek repair time.
 We are the body of Christ, and we get into accidents, and we need to allow Him to work out the dings and scratches.
-He has perseverance, chisels of perfection and polish for us to shine again for Him after any circumstance.
+He has perseverance, chisels of perfection, and polish for us to shine again for Him after any circumstance.
 He pulls the focus from each of us and places it back to His Divine plan.
 He does not want to break you, although it feels like it at times.
 He wants us to turn to Him and praise Him and glorify the mere fact that He allows us to be just that, His vessels.

 Luke 8: 14-15

-Keep listening to the Hymn and live for Him
+Keep Listening to the Hymn and Live for Him

 Age does not matter; you may like the older version of Crown Him With Many Crowns.
 You may want the most contemporary version.
-That is just fine seeing the words are the same.
+That is just fine, seeing the words are the same.

 You may be at a different stage in your walk than someone else.
-Perhaps you have slipped, maybe you’re just starting.
-God is not looking at your mistakes He already knows what they are.
+Perhaps you have slipped; maybe you’re just starting.
+God is not looking at your mistakes; He already knows what they are.
 He wants to get you into His body shop for some fine-tuning.

 It is also vital to know He needs all types of vessels.
 No one wants to be just like someone else.
 He made each of us wonderfully and for Him.
 He knows our weaknesses and our strengths, and He uses all of it!

-For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us.
+“For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us.”

-Please Listen ONE MORE TIME ~ CROWN HIM WITH MANY CROWNS
+Please Listen ONE MORE TIME ~ CROWN HIM WITH MANY CROWNS.

 Peace in Your Stages :)